 The designer has to determine the span lengths and number of spans for the bridge from consideration of the alignment, the topography of the site, the physical dimensions of the obstacle (or obstacles, including services that may be too expensive to relocate) to be crossed, the required clearance envelopes, the available locations for the bridge abutments and intermediate piers (if more than one span), the appearance and any particular requirements that the client may impose.
 Whilst straight bridges crossing square are the ideal, bridge layouts may need to be skewed and/or curved.
-For highway bridges refer to TD 27/05 for cross sections and headrooms.
+For highway bridges refer to CD 127 for cross-sections and headrooms.

 Any pier within 4.5m of the edge of the carriageway has to be designed for impact loads (as given by the National Annex to BS EN 1991-1-7) but abutments do not normally have to be considered.